4minitz/4minitz/doc/user/usermanual.md

 by clicking the "Plus" icon on a topic.

 ### Information Items
-Information Items are children of topics and will be sent as part of the meeting protocol to all invited users on finalze.
+Information Items are children of topics and will be sent as part of the meeting protocol to all invited users on finalize.

 Information items will not be propagated to the next meeting unless the "pinned state" is switched on **and** the parent topic is propagated to the next meeting: